Try for free

 Look at this example:

-Option A: Elisabeth, I feel like it’s been a while since we heard back from client X, maybe they are not interested in doing business with us anymore?
+Option A: Elisabeth, I feel like it’s been a while since we heard back from sales lead X, maybe they are not interested in doing business with us anymore?
 We should find out.

-Option B: Elisabeth, could you please call client X today to close the deal?
+Option B: Elisabeth, could you please follow up with sales lead X today to close the deal?

-Besides that option A is unnecessarily long, and it’s not clear enough that Elisabeth is being made responsible for finding out about this client.
+Besides the fact that option A is unnecessarily long, it’s not clear enough that Elisabeth is being made responsible for finding out the status of this deal.
 Option B is short but tells Elisabeth exactly what to do and when.

-Once again, limit the amount of CTA’s in one email.
-Sometimes it would be more effective to send multiple emails.
+Once again, limit the amount of CTAs in one email.
+If there are too many CTAs spread across different projects, then it’s often more effective to send multiple emails instead.

 Dear Elisabeth,